smartdata-analysis-and-statistics/metamisc/cran-comments.md

 ## metamisc 0.3.0

-New submission; fixingthe math rendering problems
+New submission; fixing the math rendering problems